 IUBMB has established the concept of promoting and sponsoring Advanced Schools in Asia, Africa, and Central/South America.
-Advanced training of Ph.D. students and young postdocs in the field of biochemistry, molecular biology, and cell biology is at the basis of a sustained scientific development in these areas.
+Advanced training of Ph.D. students and junior postdocs in the field of biochemistry, molecular biology, and cell biology is at the basis of a sustained scientific development in these areas.
 Europe has realized such a goal with the institution of the Spetses Schools, an already classical Institution that has contributed to a high degree to the scientific development of basic biological sciences in Europe.
-The goal of this project is to offer similar opportunities to young scientists working outside Europe, North America, Australasia, and Japan.
+The goal of this project is to offer similar opportunities to junior scientists working outside Europe, but in all geographical regions of the world.

 Responsible organizer(s) should provide the following details in the application:

 - Attendance.
 The Advanced School should have 50-60 participants.
 The ratio of junior scientists to lecturers should be approximately 4:1.

 - Program.
 An adequate program (lectures, training sessions, open discussions) should be developed for a period of 5-7 working days.
 Social activities should be planned as well.

 - Budget.
 The organizer(s) should provide a detailed budget in US$.
 IUBMB contribution is up to a maximum of US$ 20,000.